OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ios.md

 Option 1 just requires to follow the official [deployment instructions](deployment/).
 For option 2, follow the instructions explained in this **[FAQ](troubleshooting/#3-test-applications-in-my-network-with-multiple-devices)**.
 In that way we will have the OpenVidu deployment and our server application accessible through our LAN network using a single IP, port and SSL certificate.

-Either way, remember to configure your new application server URL in the Android app.
+Either way, remember to configure your new application server URL in the iOS app.
 You can do that on file `openvidu-ios/openvidu-ios/constants/JSONConstants.swift`.
 The value of `APPLICATION_SERVER_URL` must be the URL of your application server.

 <br>